AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 hose are simple:

  1. Buy an additional fire alarm to have in the room with the AC.
-I'm not joking about this.
+I'm not joking about this, see the warnings section.
  2. Source an additional air conditioning hose or equivalent.
 This should be a similar diameter to the exhaust hose, so that flow rate is not restricted.
     It's also important it is sturdy and suitable for high temperatures, as this will be used partially outside in the sunlight on hot days.
+Unlike the exhaust hose which is under positive pressure, the intake hose is under suction.
+Suction can collapse a hose that isn't rigid enough.
+On the hottest days of the year the heat softens materials further, making collapse more likely.
+Use a hose that is at least as rigid as the exhaust hose already on the unit, ideally more so.
  3. Create an adapter to duct the condenser (hot) air intake that you identified earlier, into the additional air conditioning hose, so that it draws air from the outside instead of inside.
-Make sure it's a good seal.
+Make sure it's a good seal, but block up as little of the grille as you can get away with.
+The original grille was wide open and your adapter needs to keep as much of it unobstructed as possible.
+Any unnecessary restriction on the intake reduces cooling performance and puts more strain on the whole AC system.
  4. Place the new hose through to the outside along with your exhaust hose
      * Ensure there is enough distance so that the hot air of the exhaust isn't being drawn straight into your new intake.